There are now 3 possible online modes for units:

 Students undertake clinical care of patients under the supervision of experienced clinicians in a real rural clinical environment including ward rounds, operating theatre, outpatient clinics, emergency department attachments, community practices and other clinical encounters.
 Students engage in small group learning sessions to discuss evidence-based practice in related clinical disciplines in the rural health contexts.
 Students are expected to apply the knowledge, skills and professional attitudes gained in a rural context.

 - 18 points

-- Typically this unit is assessed in the following ways: (1) in-training assessment during the clinical attachments including assignments, tutor ratings, structured clinical assessments, case presentations, quizzes; (2) an end of year clinical examination (objective structured clinical examination); (3) an end of year written examination; (4) professional behaviour and attendance rating; and (5) portfolio-based assessment.
+Indicative assessments in this unit are as follows: (1) in-training assessment during the clinical attachments including case presentations, structured clinical assessments, quizzes, workbooks, case discussions; (2) end-of-year written examinations; (3) professional behaviour and assessment; (4) portfolio assessment; and (5) end of year clinical skills examination (objective structured clinical skills examination).
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - IMED4220 Integrated Medical Practice 1 Part A

 and IMED4222 Integrated Medical Practice 1 Part B

 - Any one of the following Scholarly Activity units: PUBH4403 Epidemiology I

 , SMED5331 Research Unit 1